MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/hierarchical-relationship.md

 ---
-title: "See relationships in a hierarchical view (Dynamics 365 for Customer Engagement) | MicrosoftDocs"
+title: "See relationships in a hierarchical view (Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
-description: "See how records are related by looking at their hierarchichal relationship in Dynamics 365 for Customer Engagement."
+description: "See how records are related by looking at their hierarchichal relationship in Dynamics 365 Customer Engagement (on-premises)."
 keywords: hierarchy, relationship
 ms.date: 09/17/2018
 ms.service:
   - crm-online
 ms.topic: article
 applies_to:
-  - Dynamics 365 for Customer Engagement apps ms.assetid: 972864a7-dc1d-d91c-4003-6056bf312840
+  - Dynamics 365 Customer Engagement (on-premises) apps ms.assetid: 972864a7-dc1d-d91c-4003-6056bf312840
 author: shubhadaj
 ms.author: shujoshi